Football: Son clashes with Lloris as Spurs beat Everton

 Neither of the feuding players was hauled off at the break as Tottenham manager Jose Mourinho tried to keep the peace.

-Son and Lloris looked to have buried the hatchet when they hugged at the final whistle after Tottenham secured their second win since the coronavirus hiatus.
+Son and Lloris looked to have buried the hatchet when they hugged at the final whistle in north London after Tottenham secured their second win since the coronavirus hiatus.

+"It just belongs to the changing room.
+Outside you can say whatever you want.
+What happened is just part of football sometimes," Lloris said.

+"Let's be honest, we are in a situation we are not happy with so we have to fight, to make sure we all go in the same direction.

 Tottenham's second win in their last 10 games in all competitions lifted them into eighth place in the Premier League one point behind north London rivals Arsenal in seventh.